Meet the Academy Council

-I have been a governor since 2015, starting as a Foundation governor and now in my role as Parent governor.
+I have been a governor since 2015, starting as a Foundation governor and now in my role as Parent Governor.
 I was appointed Vice-Chair in September 2017 and have been Chair of Governors since April 2019.
 I have 2 children currently enjoying school at St Paulinus.
 I originally wanted to join the Governing body to give something back to Catholic Education and support the school that I attended as a child and to ensure the students and staff enjoyed and benefitted from their time at St Paulinus as much as I had.
 Previously I worked as a teacher for 11 years at a 3-18 school in Bradford working as a Head of Faculty, Head of Year and finally as a member of the leadership team with responsibility for Sixth Form.
 I changed careers in 2017 and am now in a new role working for the West Yorkshire Police.

 Mr Adam Smart

 I have been a parent governor since 2017 and am currently in my second year of being Vice Chair.
 I have 3 children currently in school with another who will hopefully start at the school 2022.
 I wanted to become a governor to ensure that my children and all children at our school receive the educational experience they deserve.
 Outside school I am a Chartered Water and Environmental Manager employed by Yorkshire Water predominantly investigating and solving river water quality issues.